-G0 Please provide the URL of your institution's net price calculator: https://jcu.studentaidcalculator.com/surve
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2016-2017 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:
+Check here if your institution's 2016-2017 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2016-2017 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

-Tuition: \$35,930 \$35,930
+Tuition: \$37,190 \$37,190

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$35,930 \$35,930
+Tuition: \$37,190 \$37,190

-G1 REQUIRED FEES: \$1,250 \$1,250
+G1 REQUIRED FEES: \$1,300 \$1,300

 G1 ROOM AND BOARD:

-(on-campus) \$10,920 \$10,920
+(on-campus) \$11,250 \$11,250

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

+G1 Comprehensive tuition and room an d board fee (if your

-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):